CITTAVIVEKA

 Sharing the Midday Meal Offering

-Now that it is winter, the midday meal offering is at 10.30 am.
-This changes with the onset of British Summer Time, Sunday 30 March, when the meal offering will be at 11.30 am.
+Commencing on Sunday, 26 October, the midday meal offering is at 10.30 am.
+This changes again with the onset of British Summer Time, Sunday, 29 March, when the meal offering will be at 11.30 am.

 Making Food Offerings